 - Prehensile Hair: The Priestess' seems to be made of scrolls.

-- Timed Mission: You have eight minutes to get through the train and beat her.
+- Timed Mission: You have eight minutes to get through the train and beat it.
+The time limit is waived in the rematch Margaret offers.

 The Empress and the Emperor